GliaX/Otoscope/docs/PRINT_GUIDE.md

 ## Print settings

 All parts (other than the handle) should be printed with an infill of 100% and layer height of 0.2mm.
 The handle should be printed with an infil of 20%.
-When printing in Petg, if you have trouble getting the handle to fit, print the handle at 2% larger, and if you have trouble getting the neck_led_holder, print it at 2% smaller.
+When printing in Petg, if you have trouble getting the handle to fit, print the handle at 2% larger, and if you have trouble getting the neck_led_holder to fit, print it at 2% smaller.

 ## Supports